quantumlib/Qualtran/docs/reference/qualtran/CtrlSpec.md

 whether the bloq should be active.
 This method is useful for setting up appropriate control registers for a ControlledBloq.

-This implementation returns one entry of type `self.qdtype` and shape `self.shape`.

 Returns